damienbod/Secure_gRpc/README.md

 <strong>2019-03-08:</strong> Removing the IHttpContextAccessor, no longer required

-<strong>2019-03-07:</strong> Updated the auth security to configure this on the route,attributes are not supported in the current preview.
+<strong>2019-03-07:</strong> Updated the auth security to configure this on the route, attributes are not supported in the current preview.

 ## Links: